 The new equilibrium is at point E1 where the new demand curve is D1D1 and the price is E1Q1 while the demand and supply are OQ1.

 The change in the equilibrium from E to E1 is not a sudden change.
 But the process of change has been caused by several variables.

-Under it, the study of particular units and economic behavior of the group is done.
+Under it, the study of particular units and the economic behavior of the group is done.

-Under its size of an individual unit is so small that any change arises due to it has no effect on the whole economy.
+The size of an individual unit is so small that any change arises due to it having no effect on the whole economy.

 Microeconomics studies only individual prices of any commodity.
 So, general prices are not studied under it.